2019 MECha Workshop

 Bonnie LaFleur: Research Professor, Epidemiology and Biostatistics, UA Public Health

-About the Spring 2019 MECha Workshop
+About the Quantitative Intuition MECha Workshop

 This two-day workshop will expand the scholarship of quantitative intuition.
 Leveraging expertise and interest from UA instructors from diverse disciplines, we will explore and envision frameworks and curricula that deepen our understanding of quantitative intuition and engage students more successfully in discipline-specific quantitative reasoning.
 Topics include, but are not limited to: